rodprogramdev/100-days-of-code/log.md

 # Day 58: January 13, 2018
 Progress: Today I just watched tutorial about flex-box and tried some of the different properties in codepen, I also read through some of the documentation of the github pages, still learning how to upload my work so that it can be viewed through github pages.

+# Day 58: January 15, 2018
+Progress: Today I studied how to use particlesjs and thinking of a way on how I could apply it in my project, also learned how to do custom css variables using the root psuedo class.